|

 Research

-First you must carry out a small amount of research to
+First, you must conduct a small amount of research to

 - How do the principles of training affect my program?